emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

  - **Test the most ‘critical-integrations-chains’ of your bus.
 After the migration everything should work as before without the need of doing any manual change.**

- -  **Test any flow where the user made any change related to the HornetQ JMS settings OR customised the autogenerated flows(jms server, container infra, connector infra) OR the autogenerated part of the flows(onramp, offramp, entry connector, exit connector, routing flow, error flow).**
+ -  **Test any flow where the user made any change related to the HornetQ JMS settings OR customised the auto-generated flows(jms server, container infra, connector infra) OR the auto-generated part of the flows(onramp, offramp, entry connector, exit connector, routing flow, error flow).**

  -  **Test all the flows which contain unusual structures such as an entry/exit connector and combined entry connectors**